looker-open-source/sdk-codegen/docs/json.md

     }
 ```

-### GoLook (Go SDK)
+## GoLook (Go SDK)

-For full compatibility, the Go SDK runtime is now using a third-party JSON package that has optional [fuzzy JSON type support](https://github.com/json-iterator/go/blob/master/extra/fuzzy_decoder.go).
+The Go SDK runtime uses a third-party JSON package with [fuzzy JSON type support](https://github.com/json-iterator/go/blob/master/extra/fuzzy_decoder.go) for backward and forward compatibility.
 This gives the Go SDK the same level of compatibility as C# and Kotlin.

-This is one of the unit tests verifying "fuzzy" JSON values.
+Below is a unit test verifying "fuzzy" JSON values.
 More tests can be found in [auth_test.go](../go/rtl/auth_test.go)

 ```go
 	t.Run("Do{} unmarshals struct with mixed string and num types correctly", func(t *testing.T) {
 		mux := http.NewServeMux()